 The proposed action does not exceed any of the SMAQMD's thresholds for significance.
-With incorporation of Air Quality Mitigation Measure 1, air quality impacts are less-than-significant.
+Air quality impacts are less-than-significant.

 IV.
-Wor BIOLOGICAL RESOURCES Potentially Significant Impact Less-than- Significant with Mitigation Less-than- Significant Impact No Impact a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
-X b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
-X c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?
+BIOLOGICAL RESOURCES Potentially Less-than- Less-than- No Wou uld the project: Significant Impact Significant with Mitigation Significant Impact Impact a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? x b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? x c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?
 X d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
-X e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance?
-X f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
+X e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? Х f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
 X

 The site is located in the City of Sacramento which is part of the Sacramento Valley bioregion of California, a low-lying area, subject to flooding from a variety of rivers that traverse the valley.
 The American River and the Sacramento River are the major river corridors that flow through the City of Sacramento.
 Major tributaries to the Sacramento River within the City of Sacramento include: Dry Creek, Magpie Creek, and Arcade Creek north of the American River; and Morrison Creek, Elder Creek, and Laguna Creek south of the American River.
 Vegetative Communities and Habitats.
 The project vicinity is generally developed with a mix of residential and light manufacturing uses.
 As such, vegetation in the area is largely ornamental.
 Typical species include Sycamore, London Plane tree, European hackberry, ginkgo, sweetgum, gum trees, pepper trees, Canary Island date palm and Mexican fan palm.
 Despite their highly-manicured and intensively-maintained appearance, urban landscapes offer local wildlife populations a surprising variety of habitat types for exploiting food, nesting, and cover resources.
-Wildlife species observed throughout ornamental landscaped areas include, raccoon, black tailed hare, opossum, Anna's humming bird, northern flicker, dark- eyed junco, mallard, wood duck, great blue heron, Canada goose, American robin, and western scrub jay, red-tailed hawk, and redshouldered hawk.
+Wildlife species observed throughout ornamental landscaped areas include, raccoon, black tailed hare, opossum, Anna's humming bird, northern flicker, dark- eyed junco, mallard, wood duck, great blue heron, Canada goose, American robin, western scrub jay, red-tailed hawk, and red-shouldered hawk.
 There are no recorded sitings of special status species on the project site.
-The project site is largely hardscape (paved surface).
-At the western and southern perimeter of the San Joaquin Street site is a small stand of ornamental trees.
-There are also three mature trees which shade the existing office on the San Joaquin Street site.
-On the east side of the Redding Avenue site, there are mature Eucalyptus trees in an easement located between the District's property and the County of Sacramento's Communications Facility.
+The project site is a developed with buildings, warehouses and hardscape (paved surface).